 Things you must do

-If you become pregnant while you are using this medicine, stop using it and tell your doctor immediately.
+If you become pregnant while you are using this medicine, talk to your doctor to discuss

 Things you must not do